 LeanSentry makes it easy to diagnose the root cause of memory leaks, excessive memory usage, and elevated .NET Garbage collection overhead.
 By identifying the root cause of these issues, they can be easily addressed at the root, eliminating poor performance and the need to excessively restart/recycle applications.

-We also have a video showing how to trigger a memory diagnostic, in case you'd rather watch as opposed to read.
+We also have a video showing how to trigger a memory diagnostic, in case you'd rather watch.

 What do I need to be able to run a memory diagnostic?